ARM-software/psa-arch-tests/README.md

 ### PSA Functional API Certification
 The [PSA Dev API tests](api-tests/dev_apis) are the basis for getting the PSA Functional API Certification.
 For more information on the certification program, see [psacertified.org](https://www.psacertified.org/functional-api-certification/)

+## GitHub branch
+  - For functional API certification, use the release branch and pick the appropriate release tag.
+  - To get the latest version of the code with bug fixes and new features, use the master branch.

 ## Architecture test suite

 The current implementation of the Architecture test suite contains tests for following PSA specifications.
 Arm licensees may contact their partner manager to obtain a copy of this specification. <br />